pm-cloudify/infrastructure/docker/db/README.md

 # Database

-here are the configurations to launch a local postgres, used for development.
+here are the configurations to launch a local postgres, used for development. use command below to launch required services

+    docker compose up -d

-### Containers
+### Services

-    ./core  # contains configs for postgres database ./ui    # contains configs for a ui to interact with db
+    1 - postgres -> database core
+    2 - pgAdmin  -> ui tool for interacting with db core